w3c/webref/README.md

 ### Elements extracts

+- All extracts follow the [relevant JSON schema](https://github.com/w3c/reffy/blob/main/schemas/files/extracts/elements.json) in the version of Reffy that was used to crawl the specs.
 - All Web IDL interfaces referenced by elements exist in Web IDL extracts.
 - All elements link back to their definition in the spec.